African - American First Ladies of Distinction

 Janet Harmon Waterford Bragg

-Janet Harmon Waterford Bragg (1907 – 1993), a pilot, was the first to earn a Commercial Pilot License ever issued in the spring of 1934.
+Janet Harmon Waterford Bragg (1907–1993), a pilot, became the first to earn a Commercial Pilot License in spring 1934 and enjoyed a career as a registered nurse and flight instructor.

 Norma Sklarek